This simple fermented apple chutney is preserved with cider vinegar or kombucha. It is naturally sweet, spicy, and

 Simple Fermented Apple Chutney

-This simple apple chutney is finished with cultured cider vinegar or kombucha for a fermented twist on a traditional recipe.
+This simple apple chutney is fermented with cultured cider vinegar or kombucha.
 Don’t let the long list of spices scare you.
 Feel free to omit any that you don’t happen to have in your kitchen.
 It will still taste delicious!

 - Prep Time: 15 minutes